CDC warns of drug-resistant stomach bug amid rise in cases

 According to CBS, authorities were warning of an outbreak affecting hundreds of those returning to the U.S. and Europe after spending time at resorts in Cabo Verde.
 The U.K. also recently reported a high number of cases countrywide.

-Earlier this month, health officials in Colorado confirmed they had been monitoring Shigella cases, Nexstar’s KSRM reports.
+Earlier this month, health officials in Colorado confirmed they had been monitoring Shigella cases, Nexstar’s KXRM reports.
 The CDC has not yet said where other cases have been confirmed in the U.S.